broxtopd/SFM-Processing/README.md

 the workflow, though detailed usage information for each script is included in the scripts, themselves).

-To demonstrate the effectiviness of this workflow, these point clouds are generated only using direct georeferencing information from the geotagged photos from which they are made (i.e. no GCPs).
+To demonstrate the effectiviness of this workflow, these point clouds are generated only using direct georeferencing information from the geotagged photos from which they are made (i.e. no GCPs), and thus have large vertical errors.
 These point clouds were made in Agisoft Metashape software, and they have been pre-separated (using Metashape's built-in ground filtering), and thinned to reduce data size (using CloudCompare).

-For the snow-on point cloud, a first-guess snow depth field (which in this case, is generated from field sampling and prior lidar data at this site) needs to be used (which will added it to the snow-free reference data during the comparison).

 The first step (accomplished by the CSF.R script) is to do additional ground filtering (using a Cloth Simulation Filter implemented in R; because Agisoft's ground filter leaves a lot of debris on the ground surface).